tonyduan/matrix-completion/README.md

 ---

 Python code for a few approaches at low-dimensional matrix completion.
 These methods operate in-memory and do not scale beyond size 1000 x 1000 or so.
-Nuclear norm minimization is particularly slow.
-If the number of factors is well-known in advance, alternating least squares and biased alternating least squares are recommended over singular value thresholding.

 #### Methods

 1. Nuclear norm minimization (Candes and Recht 2009)